arief05652/Terms-TycoonBot/PRIVACY.md

 - **Deletion**: Request the deletion of your data from our systems.
 - **Correction**: Request corrections to any inaccurate data.

-To exercise these rights, contact us at [your contact email or Discord handle].

 ---

 ## 6. Changes to This Policy